ndipatri/GoogleActionsWorkshop/README.md

 the Particle Photon Arduino platform and possibly Newton’s Laws of Motion as they pertain to Ping Pong balls!
 (BYOL - bring your own laptop)

+This GitHub project has two main directories: firebaseFunctions and googleCloudAppEngine

+The 'firebaseFunctions' directory has a basic code sample of how Google Actions used to be done: Node.js running in the cloud as a Firebase Function.

+The 'googleCloudAppEngine' directory is where we will be conducting this workshop.

+For details instructions on this workshop start [here](https://docs.google.com/document/d/1uZ1BeA0qE42ctzZScs6CCyCK07HCGJ-ryMR8wqROkI0/edit?usp=sharing)

 ***IMPORTANT PRE-REQUISITE FOR THIS WORKSHOP***